desliem/Win4Deap/win4deap2/readme_en.md

   1. Select the destination folder.
        -  For a standard installation, you can probably accept the default location.
        -  For a portable installation, browse to a folder where you have full read and write permission.
-That excludes folders Windows, Program Files and, on 64 bit systems, Program files (x86).
+That excludes folders `Windows`, `Program Files` and, on 64 bit systems, `Program files (x86)`.

   1. Select the start menu folder.
        -  For a standard installation, you can probably accept the default location.
-       -  For a portable installation, accept the default, it will be ignored in any case as nothing will be added to the Start menu.
+       -  For a portable installation, accept the default, it will be ignored in any case as nothing will be added to the start menu.

   1. Select the type of installation (standard or portable).
 It is also possible to include national language support or not.
 Currently **Win4Deap 2** is available in two languages: English and French.
 It will be possible to translate to other languages if national language support is included.

-  1. Finally, click on the Install button and, once the installation is completed `Click` on the `Finish` button.
+  1. Finally, click on the `Install` button and, once the installation is completed, click on the `Finish` button.

 If a standard installation was chosen, the extension `.wdjson` will be associated with **Win4Deap 2** which will cause `Win4Dep2.exe` to be launched whenever a file with that extension is double clicked.
 Also an uninstall program will be installed.
 Finally, a menu item will be added to the Start menu.
 If a portable installation was selected, the file association will not be performed, a menu item and the uninstall program will not be created.